 - Someone other than a PTS employee gave permission to park

-- Connectivity issues prevented ability to pay for metered parking
+- Internet/phone connectivity issues prevented ability to pay for metered parking

 - Thought more time was left when using metered parking